A4 sketchbook or visual diary and drawing media such as pencils/pens

 Additional personal protection

-The Sculpture Department will provide basic personal protection such as earplugs or muffs, face shields, helmets etc. However, it is good if you can supply your own face shield (mask).
+The Sculpture Department will provide basic personal protection such as earplugs or muffs, face shields, helmets etc. However, we recommend that you supply your own PPE - safety glasses, hearing protection and riggers gloves.
 Your lecturer will discuss the specific Work Health & Safety (WHS) obligations of welding in the first class.

 Covered footwear and protective clothing essential

 You must wear covered footwear.
 Sturdy leather or steel capped shoes will best protect your feet.
-Protective clothing such as old long sleeve shirt and long pants are ideal.
+Protective clothing; such as heavy cotton drill long sleeve shirt and cotton drill long pants.
 Avoid light, flammable and synthetic materials.